guyirvine/RServiceBus/README.md

 #RServiceBus

-A Ruby implementation of NServiceBus
+A Ruby interpretation of NServiceBus

-Where I started this project to increase my knowledge of NServiceBus, it is now proving to be a workable framework.

 ##Principles
 	*Why are you doing it and what can go wrong